The Best Christmas Lights for Any Indoor or Outdoor Display

 Number of bulbs and spacing.
 As a rough rule, mini lights are spaced 4 to 6 inches apart on the wire.
 You’ll mostly find mini bulbs in 50-bulb/25-foot strings and 100-bulb/50-foot strings, although longer and shorter strings are also available.
 Larger bulbs are spaced further apart; C9 bulbs are often one per foot and often span between 25 and 50 feet long.

-To determine which options best meet your needs, use these rules of thumb for decorating indoors and out with Christmas lights:
+To determine which options best meet your needs, use these rules of thumb for decorating indoors and out:

 - When decorating your tree, aim to string up 100 lights per foot of tree height.